 thread before CHANGE MASTER

-was issued.
+TO was issued.
 This ensures that there is no

 discontinuity in replication, even if the slave SQL thread was